balanza/balanza.github.io/notes/20250603_tests_and_the_qa.md

+---
+layout: post
+title: Tests and the QA
+---

 # Tests and the QA

 I recently had a chat with a developer friend about QA (that's _quality assurance_ for those who avoid corporate jargon).
 He shared some challenges his team was facing while trying to integrate their QA team into their development process.